SalmaAljabr/ATM-Management-System/README.md

 - arrangeBillsByDate(): Uses bubble sort to arrange bills based on due dates.
 - getHiddenInput(): Reads hidden input for PIN entry.

-  The password for the program is:
+- The password for the program is:
    - Password: 12345

-> Note: This project was completed during the academic year 2023-2024 for the Data Structure & Algorithms course in C++.
+> Note: This project was completed during the academic year 2023-2024 for the Data Structure & Algorithms course in C++ as "Sophomore student".